 The BAE 500C (link to check the price at Sweetwater) is a 500 Series single-channel FET compressor inspired by the many superb FET compressors from the 1960s and 1970s.

 In addition to these controls, there is also a switchable high-pass filter for the side chain signal with a 6 dB/octave slope at 125 Hz.
-The unit can be either bypassed fully or, alternatively, only the gain reduction circuit can be disabled (allowing the input/output gain controls to remain functional).
+Alternatively, the unit can be bypassed fully, or only the gain reduction circuit can be disabled (allowing the input/output gain controls to remain functional).

 For more information on 500 Series modules, check out my article What Is 500 Series Audio Equipment & Is It Worth It?